Security and trust

 Role-Based Access Control

-Every organization in AIM enforces a four-tier role model.
-Permissions are checked server-side on every API route — UI gating alone is never sufficient.
+Every organization in AIM enforces six operating roles plus three separately designated approval authorities.
+Permissions are checked server-side and at the database boundary — UI gating alone is never sufficient.

 Owner

-Full control: billing, members, audit logs, all assessment actions.
+Full control: contract entitlements, members, audit logs, all assessment actions.

 Admin